rahsunk/taskmate/context/design/concepts/ScheduleGenerator/implementation.md/steps/file.da8b4f41.md

   YEARLY = "YEARLY",
 }

-// Interface for repeat configurations: specifies frequency and optionally days of the week for weekly repeats. interface RepeatConfig {
+// Interface for advanced repeat configurations, including days of the week interface RepeatScheduleConfig {
   frequency: RepeatFrequency;
   // For WEEKLY repeats: array of numbers (0=Sunday, 1=Monday, ..., 6=Saturday)
   daysOfWeek?: number[];
+  // Additional fields for MONTHLY/YEARLY can be added here if more complex patterns are needed,
+  // e.g., dayOfMonth?: number, monthOfYear?: number.
+For this implementation,
+  // MONTHLY/YEARLY will simply repeat on the same day/date as the event's original start.
 }

 /**